lorin/openstack-hackspace/object-storage.md

 The hackspace container should now appear:

     $ swift list

+Output should look like:

     hackspace

 The contents of the container should be the file:

 	$ swift list hackspace

+Output should look like:

 	openstack-cloud-software-vertical-small.png

 [openstack-cloud-software-vertical-small.png]: http://www.openstack.org/assets/openstack-logo/openstack-cloud-software-vertical-small.png